bitleaf/Easy_OCR_on_multiple_PDF/README.md

   - ability to process multiple files
   - open source

 After some research, I found [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF), which is open source, but not that easy to use for processing more than one PDF file.

-Therefore, I extended OCRmyPDF to easily apply OCR on multiple PDF files.
-Thanks to Docker, this can be achieved with just one single command (you can also use it without Docker).
+Therefore, I extended OCRmyPDF to easily apply OCR on multiple PDF files with just one single command (thanks to [Docker](https://www.docker.com/), but you can also use it without Docker).

 Prepare